rd--/blksc3/md/glossary.md

 A string may or may not be an atom, in the Simple Programming Language it is.

+## Begin

+The _Begin_ button starts an in-process copy of the SuperColldider synthesiser.
+See also _Status Area_.

 ## Binary Operator

 A binary operator is an operator with two operands,